Grant Frequently Asked Questions

 Principal Approval: Individual school principals will have final veto power over grants.
 It is required that grant ideas are approved by principals before submission.

-Timeline: Applications are being accepted from Monday, October 2 through Thursday, October 26 and grants will be awarded before Thanksgiving break.
+Timeline: Applications are being accepted from Friday, September 21 through Friday, October 26 and grants will be awarded after Thanksgiving break.

 Required: Compulsory information on the grant application includes: